gholt/swiftly/README.md

                             times for multiple headers.
 Examples: -hif-
                             match:6f432df40167a4af05ca593acc6b3e4c -h "If-
                             Modified-Since: Wed, 23 Nov 2011 20:03:38 GMT"

+Output from *swiftly help post*:

+    Usage: swiftly [main_options] post [options] [path]

+    For help on [main_options] run swiftly with no args.

+    Issues a POST request of the [path] given.
+If no [path] is given, a POST request on the account is performed.

+    Options:
+      -h HEADER:VALUE, --header=HEADER:VALUE
+                            Add a header to the request.
+This can be used multiple times for multiple headers.
+Examples: -hx-object-meta-
+                            color:blue -h "Content-Type: text/html"

 Output from *swiftly help put*: